How comfortable are you with your sin?

 About the author

 Karen McMahon is passionate about helping others apply biblical truth to every situation in life.
 She is the Director of Discipleship Counseling at First Evangelical Free Church in Maplewood, Minnesota, serves on the Council Board of the Biblical Counseling Alliance, and is a certified biblical counselor with the Association of Certified Biblical Counselors (ACBC).
-She has a MA in Theology Studies from the University of Northwestern – St. Paul, Minnesota and finishing her MA in Biblical Counseling from Faith Bible Seminary-Lafayette, Indiana.
+She has a MA in Theology Studies from the University of Northwestern – St. Paul, Minnesota and a MA in Biblical Counseling from Faith Bible Seminary-Lafayette, Indiana.